keenanpayne/keenanpayne.com/posts/freelancing-reboot.md

 ## The freelancing grind

-After returning to [freelancing in 2019](/goodbye-asana-hello-freelancing/), I had clients as far as the eye can see.
-This was thanks to the extensive network of friends and colleagues I met during my first decade working.
+After returning to [freelancing in 2019](/goodbye-asana-hello-freelancing/), I had clients as far as the eye could see.
+I had an extensive network of friends and colleagues I met and worked with during my first decade working to thank for this.

 {% include type/tip.html content: 'Doing great work for great people pays off.' %}

-**I accepted client after client, juggling multiple projects at once.
-On average, I launched a client project every 36 days!**
+I accepted client after client, juggling multiple projects at once. **On average, I launched a client project every 36 days!**

 To make my life easier—since I had deliberately made it *harder* by accepting so many clients—I hired some buddies to lend a helping hand (shout out to [Jamie](https://jaime.one) and Nels ✌️)

-{% include type/p_large.html, content: "Suddenly, I was not only a freelance web developer, but also a project manager and a people manager." %}
+{% include type/p_large.html, content: "Suddenly, I was not only a freelance web developer but a project manager and people manager." %}

 Managing the planning and execution of everything was exhausting and stressful.
 Each project had different goals, different stakeholders, and a different process for how we would complete the project.

 Meeting the demand of my client projects while balancing all other areas of life took its toll.
 I was feeling stressed, overwhelmed, and anxious.
 I *frequently* felt like I was teetering on the edge of anxiety attacks while working.

-My increasingly anxious state made me resentful toward my life circumstances.
+My increasingly anxious state made me resentful of my life circumstances.

-Instead of viewing my career as an _opportunity_, rife with abundance and pleasure, I viewed it as a _burden_.
+**Instead of viewing my career as an _opportunity_, rife with abundance and pleasure, I viewed it as a _burden_.**

 ## Burnout... again.

 All of this led me to burnout.

 I won’t go deep into my experience with burnout in this post, but it’s something I want to talk about more in the future.
-Unfortunately, I’ve experienced severe burnout a couple of times during my career.
-It sucks.
+Unfortunately, I’ve experienced burnout several times during my career. **It sucks.**

 {% include type/p_large.html, content: "Burnout is something that can happen to anyone in any profession at any time under any circumstances.
-It’s a serious problem for folks experiencing it." %}
+It’s a severe problem for folks experiencing it." %}

 Ultimately, I was battling negative feedback loops that impacted my ability to enjoy life: